sujithjay/sujithjay.github.io/_posts/2018-08-16-A-Simple-Dichotomy-for-Modelling-Data-Intensive-Systems.md

 ## References
 1. #### Kleppmann, Martin.
 Designing data-intensive applications: The big ideas behind reliable, scalable, and maintainable systems. " O'Reilly Media, Inc.", 2017.
- `I particularly recommend this as a encyclopedia of data engineering concepts and practices.
+ `I particularly recommend this as an encyclopedia of data engineering concepts and practices.
 I would also like to credit this work as what inspired me into writing this piece.`
 2. #### Abadiand, D., et al. "Aurora: A data stream management system."
 Proc.
 ACM SIGMOD.
 2003.
 3. #### Aggarwal, Charu C., ed.
 Data streams: models and algorithms.
 Vol. 31.
 Springer Science & Business Media, 2007.
 4. #### Kreps, Jay.
 "It's Okay To Store Data In Kafka".
 Confluent, 2018, [Link](https://www.confluent.io/blog/okay-store-data-apache-kafka/).
 Accessed 14 Aug 2018.